wthirsh/wthirsh.github.io/README.md

 ***

-## Creating a Website for your AOS C111/204 Final Project
+## Creating a Website to show your Final Project

 ### Copy this site as a template
 1. Create [a GitHub account](https://github.com/)